zaddan/apx_tool_chain/src/python_files/behzad_readme.txt

 #things to do
 at this time, if the number of input variables not the same as the ones provided in the operand, it does not error out

+later, have the stepSize and initilTemperature as an inupt to the run_tool_chain

+have the input of run_tool_chain to come from a file (instead of command line)